Stop buying crap, and companies will stop making crap

 Some, like American Giant and Reformation, are building factories in the U.S., where there are stronger workplace regulations and companies can keep a closer eye on production.
 Others, like Everlane and Known Supply, search out the most ethical factories around the world and give their customers a glimpse into the workers’ lives on their website.
 These brands are all growing quickly, which is forcing the rest of the industry to take notice and change their behavior.
 H&M, for instance, now makes its list of suppliers public.

 But as consumers, our work is far from over.
-While there is some evidence that the market for ethically conscious products is growing and young people, in particular, are keen to buy from brands that are doing good in the world, the biggest apparel corporations in the world are slow to change their ways, partly because they have so much power in the market and believe their customers will buy anything they put on their shelves.
+While there is some evidence that the market for ethically conscious products is growing and young people, in particular, are keen to buy from brands that are doing good in the world, the biggest apparel corporations are often the slowest to change their ways, partly because they have so much power in the market and believe their customers will buy anything they put on their shelves.

 Just this week, for instance, Walmart and H&M were accused of turning a blind eye to the plight of workers in South India, 100 of whom have died over the last year, many in suspected suicides.
 And then there was Ivanka Trump’s brand.
 Workers at her Indonesian factory were paid so little, they had to live in boarding houses and couldn’t afford the gas money to visit their children.
 Workers at her Chinese factory were paid below the national minimum wage, and worked 15 hour days with only two days off a month.